Alt-Shivam/Benchmarking-eBPF-XDP/Bridge-2/README.md

 AF_XDP based bridge
 ===================

-Transfers L2 packets between two interfaces (in both directions) as is with the help of AF_XDP technology https://www.kernel.org/doc/html/v4.18/networking/af_xdp.html
+Transfers L2 packets between two interfaces (in both directions)

 Packets from client to world travel via userspace and can be controlled (find *validate_packets*, an application logic stub).